Noah Smith studied at Oxford University (St. Catz) and the University of Michigan, graduating magna cum laude with a degree in anthropology.

 Several of his articles have been cited in academic journals (SAGE Publishing), business consulting reports (Deloitte), and by other news media internationally.

-Noah is currently producing an unscripted TV series on the marijuana industry and on the Israeli military, both of which are curently in development with LA-based studios.
+Noah is currently producing an unscripted TV series on law enforcement with an LA-based production company.